-- 1. Run spmgr add to add the LUNs to Secure Path for Active-Passive array. - 2.
-Run ioscan to claim the LUNs. - 3.
-Run insf to install and assign device files.
+- 1. Run spmgr add to add the LUNs to Secure Path for Active-Passive disk arrays. - Run ioscan to claim the LUNs. - 3.
+Run inst to install and assign device files.

 To configure a LUN under Secure Path during new LUN discovery or during the spmgr add, resources, c#t#d# value, and system memory must be available.
 If any of these resources are not available, the LUN will be in an unmapped state and is displayed as part of the unattached list.
-To map such LUNs and bring them under Secure Path active list, ensure that the above resources are available, and you run ioscan.
+To map these LUNs and to add them to the Secure Path active list, ensure that the resources are available and you run ioscan.